deliveredtechnologies/rulebook/README.md

 ### 3.1 Given-When-Then: The Basis of the RuleBook Language

-Much like with the Given-When-Then language for defining tests that was popularized by BDD, RuleBook uses methods to create Given-When-Then language for defining rules.
+Much like with the Given-When-Then language for defining tests that was popularized by BDD, RuleBook uses methods to create a  Given-When-Then language for defining rules.
 Similarily, the RuleBook Given-When-Then methods have the following meanings.

 * **Given** some Fact(s)
 * **When** a condition evaluates to true